Volume III, Issue VII

 In their article “More Argument, Fewer Standards,” Mike Schmoker and Gerald Graff share that, “If we want record numbers of students to succeed in post secondary studies and careers, an ancient, accessible concept needs to be restored to its rightful place at the center of schooling: argument.”
 Argument is a process of inquiry, where students explore a topic, pose meaningful questions, gather evidence in support of their claims, and build a case for their thesis statement.
 Students also consider counter claims and take on multiple perspectives as they construct their arguments.
 The goal of an argument is to use reasonableness and logic in order to convince others of the validity of claims.

-In Appendix A of the Common Core State Standards, argument is the first type of text defined.
-As stated in the document, argument is used for a number of different purposes and is a “reasoned, logical way of demonstrating that the writer’s position, belief, or conclusion is valid.”
+Argument is used for a number of different purposes.
+The CCSSO writes that it a “reasoned, logical way of demonstrating that the writer’s position, belief, or conclusion is valid.”
 It is used “to change the reader’s point of view, to bring about some action on the reader’s part, or to ask the reader to accept the writer’s explanation or evaluation of a concept, issue, or problem.”
 Argument may take the form of a response to a work of literature, to argue for an understanding in social studies, or to advance a claim in science.
 Whatever the purpose of the argument, at the heart of the writing is critical, evaluative thinking and the careful use of evidence to allow readers to consider perspectives which may be different than their own.

-The Common Core places an important emphasis on argumentation across all disciplines and grade levels.
-This month’s issue of Making the Common Core Come Alive! defines argumentation and gives the rationale for its significance in the standards.
+This month’s issue of Making the Standards Come Alive! defines argumentation and gives the rationale for its significance in the standards.
 It also clarifies the differences between persuasion and argumentation, examines how argumentation progresses longitudinally, and offers strategies to prepare for argument writing through high quality classroom conversations.
 The next issue will dive deeper into argument writing, with strategies for teachers, parents, and students to apply when bringing argumentation to life.

 Argument vs. Persuasion